Factbox: Key facts about Egypt's Mubarak

-Here are some key facts about former Egyptian President Hosni Mubarak who is making a second trial appearance on Monday and is charged with conspiring to kill protesters and other crimes:
+Here are some key facts about former Egyptian President Hosni Mubarak who is making a third trial appearance on Monday and is charged with conspiring to kill protesters and other crimes:

 END OF A THIRTY-YEAR RULE: